openeventdata/mordecai/README.md

 API
 --------

+When instantiating the `Geoparser()` module, the following options can be changed:

+- `es_ip` : Where the Geonames Elasticsearch service is running.
+Defaults to `localhost`, which is where it runs if you're using the default Docker setup described above.
+- `es_port` : What port the Geonames Elasticsearch service is running on.
+    Defaults to `9200`, which is where the Docker setup has it
+- `country_confidence` : Set the country model confidence below which no geolocation will be returned.
+If it's really low, the model's probably wrong and will return weird results.
+Defaults to `0.6`.
+- `verbose` : Return all the features used in the country picking model?
+    Defaults to `False`.

-`geoparse` is the primary endpoint and the only one that most users will need.
+`.geoparse` is the primary endpoint and the only one that most users will need.
 Other methods are primarily internal to Mordecai but may be directly useful in some cases: